alauddinjahin/alauddinjahin/README.md

-## I'm a Full stack developer, Trainner, and Teacher!!
+## I'm a Full stack developer,YouTuber,Trainner and Teacher!!

 - 🔭 I just launched my new course: [Become A Laravel Master!][course]!
 - 🌱 I’m currently learning everything & working in a Software company